The Legend of Lincoln Mill

 The Lincoln Mill opened in 1860 and was one of Manayunk’s numerous textile mills.
 In March 2021, the mill was purchased by a local developer, who began renovations on the building.

 On September 2, 2021, Hurricane Ida struck Philadelphia and flooded the mill to historic water levels.
 The flood damaged the mill’s interior and revealed a hidden chamber in the basement.
-Bodies were found and a dark truth was discovered about the mill’s past.
+Human remains were found and a dark truth was discovered about the mill’s past.

 During the Great Depression in the 1930’s, Viktor Kane, the mill owner, tormented and experimented on his workers.
 Many of those workers lost their lives.